GabriellaMolnar/Fleet_Management_API/README.md

 #### This application allows the user to manage the organisation's vehicle fleet, assign cars to drivers and locations,
 #### and calculate the current value of vehicles.

-Data stored in an PostgreSQL database.
+Data stored in a PostgreSQL database.

 ### Entities:
 - car